Azure/FTALive-Sessions/content/compute-app/non-functional-requirements/readme.md

    - End-to-end transaction latency
    - The response time of individual APIs
 - Make sure you're clear about whether performance requirements are hard or soft (SLAs or SLOs).
+- Consider both average performance and also percentiles and ranges, so that you can consider outliers and monitor for unusual situations or problems.
+- The exact performance targets will vary depending on the solution, but when you're thinking about what is reasonable, consider these questions:
+   - What's the system all about?
+Is it a business-critical or low-priority system?
+Is it used a lot or infrequently?
+   - What will the users generally notice?
+When would they start to complain?
+   - Are you over-optimising a single part of a wider end-to-end system?
+   - What's reasonable given your constraints? e.g. if you rely on a database or a downstream third-party system, you might not have much ability to influence performance.
+   - If you're migrating or replacing an existing system, have you got a baseline measurement of performance?
+Is this acceptable or too slow?
+ - For example:
+   - Suppose you're building an internally facing web application that will be used a few times a day by a small number of employees in your company.
+That probably doesn't need to have low latency requirements - if it takes a few seconds to respond then that might be fine.
+   - Suppose you're building a public API.
+Your customers might notice if their requests don't receive a response within (say) 100-200ms.
+   - Suppose you're building a high-frequency trading system.
+Every millisecond counts.

 ## Security